 The monument underwent many changes during its history.
 Most probably it was a typical Ionian church: a small-scale, one-aisled, wooden-roofed basilica.
 After its destruction during World War II, it was restored in the same type, preserving some of its original elements.
-Due to the particularity of the building complex on which the church is embedded, today it has neither a west entrance, nor an apse at the east, while its only entrance is on its south side.
-It is still officiated (although on a non-regular basis).
+Due to the particularity of the

 The church of St Nicholas is mentioned by only one pilgrim, Paul Walther Guglingen, who visited Corfu in 1482.
-He described it as a small church on the seashore near the city and mentions that three Greek priests resided there.108
+He described it as a small church on the seashore near the city and mentions that three Greek priests resided there.
+108